pcezars/taskapi/README.md

 You can use the API endpoints to manage tasks in your application.
 Here's an overview of the available endpoints:

+## API Endpoints

+### User Endpoints
+* Create a user:
+  * Endpoint: POST /api/register
+  * Request Body: JSON data containing username, email and password(must contain at least 6 char.).

+* Login with an user:
+  * Endpoint: POST /api/login
+  * Request Body: JSON data containing email and password(save your token and use it as a bearer authorization token).

+* Logout:
+  * Endpoint: POST /api/logout

+* Check if there's an logged user:
+  * Endpoint: POST /api/me
+  * Authorization token must be set, otherwise it wont show anything.

-### API Endpoints
+### Tasks Endpoints
 * Create a Task:
   * Endpoint: POST /api/tasks
   * Request Body: JSON data containing task details.
-  * The field "title" and "tser" are required to create a task.
+  * The field "title" and "user" are required to create a task.
+  * Authorization token must be set.
   * Example:
   * ```json
     {